cryptpad/documentation/user_guide/collaboration.rst

 Add a contact
 ~~~~~~~~~~~~~

-..
-XXX TODO clearer instructions
-.. add a 3.
-Your contact must then click "send a contact request"
-.. add a 4.
-You get a notification with the request, click accept

 By sharing your profile:

 1. Copy the link: User menu (avatar at the top-right) > |user-circle| **Profile** > |share-alt| **Share**.
 2. Paste and send through the means of your choice (preferably a secure mode of cummunication).
+3. Your contact must then click **Send a contact request**.
+4. You get a notification with the request, click **Accept**.

-On the profile page of another user:
+On the profile page of another CryptPad user:

 1. Click **Send a contact request**.